 Supposedly Red Tails has been a dream project of George Lucas since the 1980s.
 Unable to find financial support from any major studios, he financed the picture out of his own pocket.
 Lucas has since blasted Hollywood, saying they wouldn't fund the film due to its all-black cast.
 Personally I think they shunned it because they got a peek at the script.

 The movie could have been great, but like so many historical films, it plays it safe by focusing on one small bright part of the story, ignoring the struggle and strife that occurred before and the sometimes tragic outcomes that happened after.

 The acting ranges from fair to downright awful.
 The pilots are played by relatively unknown actors who manage not to embarrass themselves (for the most part).
 I can't say the same for Cuba Gooding Jr. and Terrance Howard though.
 Gooding plays Major Emanuel Stance, the superior officer of the pilots, and is constantly chomping on a pipe that doesn't ever seem to emit any smoke.
-In fact he looks a lot like a kid who found a pipe and is pretending to smoke it.
+In fact he looks a lot like a kid who found his dad's pipe and is pretending to smoke it.

 Terrance Howard plays Col. A. J. Bullard, commander of the base.
 All the pilots call him "The Old Man," despite the fact that he appears to be the same age as everyone else in the picture.
 Maybe it's just tradition to call the C.O.
 "Old Man" regardless of age?
 Bullard seems incapable of speaking in anything but motivational speeches, which grow tiresome halfway through the first one.